mochajs/mocha/CONTRIBUTING.md

 1. Before sending a large PR, it's recommended to **create an issue to propose the change**.
 Nobody wants to write a book of code and throw it away.

 2. Because Mocha should be kept as maintainable as possible, its codebase must be kept slim.
 Historically, *most PRs for new features are not merged*.
 New features inevitably increase the size of the codebase, and thus reduce maintainability.
 Only features *deemed essential* are likely to be merged--this is at the discretion of the maintainer(s).

   If your PR for a feature is not merged, this doesn't necessarily mean your PR was a bad idea, wouldn't be used, or otherwise sucks.
   It just means **only essential PRs for new features are likely to be merged**.

+  If your rejected PR was adding a new feature, try to rewrite it as a Mocha plugin instead.

 3. Due to the above, before creating a PR for a new feature, **create an issue to propose the feature.**